apache/cordova-docs/docs/phonegap/contacts/contacts.create.md

 Returns a new Contact object.

-    navigator.service.contacts.create(attributes);
+    var contact = navigator.service.contacts.create(properties);

 Description
 -----------

-contacts.create is a synchronous function that returns a Contact object.
-The returned Contact object is not stored in the devices database.
-In order to save the Contact object on the device call the save method on the Contact object.
+contacts.create is a synchronous function that returns a new `Contact` object.

+This method does not persist the Contact object to the device contacts database.
+To persist the Contact object to the device, invoke the `Contact.save` method.

 Supported Platforms
 -------------------

 - Android
+- BlackBerry Widgets (OS 5.0 and higher)

 Quick Example
 -------------